XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/reserves.md

 To submit transactions, an address must hold a minimum amount of XRP in the shared global ledger.
 You cannot send this XRP to other addresses.
 To fund a new address, you must send enough XRP to meet the reserve requirement.

 The current minimum reserve requirement is **20 XRP**.
 (This is the cost of an address that owns no other objects in the ledger.)
-Each new [account](accounts.html) must set aside this much XRP, which cannot be recovered or sent to others.
+Each new [account](accounts.html) must set aside this much XRP, which cannot be sent to others, and can only be partially recovered by deleting the account.

 ## Base Reserve and Owner Reserve